abbodi1406/BatUtil/W10UI/README.md

 <details><summary>changelog</summary>

+10.12:
+- Added support for the new UUP dump file name scheme (PSF updates)

+10.11:
+- Added support for Windows 11 Combined UUP updates
+- Updated Windows Defender cab integration routine
+- If AutoStart option is active, the script will not clear initial screen, and will auto exit at the end

+10.10:
+- Added workaround for updating 1904x images on Host OS below Windows 10 1803

 10.9:
 - Added manual option "LCUwinre" to force updating winre.wim with Cumulative Update
 - Fixed architecture detection for already mounted WinPE images